Mannheim: Sport

 There are two nationally renowned football clubs in Mannheim.
 SV Waldhof Mannheim currently play in the third tier 3.
 Liga, but previously appeared in the top tier Bundesliga.
 VfR Mannheim, winners of the German championship in 1949, now play in the sixth tier Verbandsliga Baden.

 Adler Mannheim (formerly MERC, Mannheimer Eis- und Rollsport-Club) is an ice hockey team that plays in the professional Deutsche Eishockey Liga.
 They have won the German championship a total of eight times (7 times the Deutsche Eishockey Liga and once the former Bundesliga).

 The city is home to the Mannheim Tornados, the oldest operational baseball and softball club in Germany.
 The Tornados play in the first division of the Baseball Bundesliga and have won the championship 11 times, more than any other club.

 In 2003, the American football club Rhein-Neckar Bandits was founded.
 They play in the first German Football League (also known as GFL1).
 As of 2018, between 500 and 900 people watch each game.

-Rhein-Neckar Löwen are a handball team who play in the professional German Handball League.
+Rhein-Neckar Löwen are a handball team who play in the professional German Handball League and have won the German Championship twice.

 The WWE visited Mannheim in 2008 where around 10,000 fans attended the event.

 UFC fighter Dennis Siver lives and trains in Mannheim.

 The Maimarkt-Turnier Mannheim is an annual international horse show held during the Mannheimer Maimarkt since 1964.
 Mannheim hosted the European Show Jumping Championships in 1997, and the FEI European Jumping Championships in 2007.

 In 2002, Hobby horse polo was invented in Mannheim.